jenswilly/jwr02_embla_hardware/readme.md

+# :warning: Migration to ROS 2 in progress

+Do not attempt to compile this until this warning is gone.
+This is a work in progress..

+# TODO

+1. Do we been `boost-chrono`?
+It requires `sudo apt install libboost-all-dev`...

 # JWR-01 Embla Hardware Controller

 This code is based heavily on the hardware controller of the [Clearpath Husky robot](https://github.com/husky/husky). 🙇‍♂️ many thanks and heaps of streetcred to the [Clearpath team](https://www.clearpathrobotics.com/husky-unmanned-ground-vehicle-robot/).